Contact and Mesh tying

 Contact at edges/corners

-if an edge of a (3D) structure is involved in contact, one may define the edge separately (in addition to the adjacent contact surfaces, which probably may also come into contact).
+If an edge of a (3D) structure is involved in contact, one may define the edge separately (in addition to the adjacent contact surfaces, which probably may also come into contact).
 For this, the MORTAR EDGE CONDITIONS are needed, see also DESIGN MORTAR EDGE CONDITIONS 3D, DESIGN MORTAR CORNER CONDITIONS 2D/3D

 Mesh Tying